This week I’m taking a look at some history and looking at vintage lenses again.

 I have no idea what optical change may have been in the fourth version of this lens.
 It could be that the 4th version had coatings and that they took out the radioactive elements in the lens or that they added an extra lens element or better.. they added an aspherical element however i am just speculating here as there isn’t much information on the subject on the internet.

-Looking online at allphotolenses.com website revealed that other users rated this lens fairly high on the optical and mechanical side.
+Looking online at allphotolenses.com website, its revealed that other users rated this lens fairly high on the optical and mechanical side.